 4. You’ve lost, or will soon lose, your job — and your health coverage

 If you recently lost or will soon lose your job – and your health insurance – you’ve got some decisions to make.
-You might have access to COBRA or state continuation coverage (mini-COBRA), and you’ll also have access to a special enrollment period during which you can sign up for an individual/family health plan.
+You might have access to COBRA or state continuation coverage (mini-COBRA), and you’ll also have access to a special enrollment period due to loss of coverage during which you can sign up for an individual/family health plan.